 Organize a Halloween car parade.

-If there’s one thing that’s become popular in the last six months, it’s car parades.
+If there’s one thing that’s become popular since the pandemic, it’s car parades.
 Families can get creative with their kids and deck their cars out for Halloween, while throwing candy out the window.

 Attend a trunk or treat event.